phurytw/universal-react-redux-typescript-starter-kit/README.md

 ## Explanation

 Most of the code is just the React/Redux application.
-The action creators and reducers are located in the `src/example/modules` directory following the convention proposed [here](https://github.com/erikras/ducks-modular-redux).
+The action creators and reducers are located in the `src/example/modules` and `src/modules` directories following the convention proposed [here](https://github.com/erikras/ducks-modular-redux).
 The root reducer is located in `src/reducer.ts`.

 Everything that is server side is located in `src/server.tsx` which has a single `express` application that is responsible for serving the webpack bundle, HMR, and server side rendering.